 HIT & RUN (R).
 A guy in witness protection -- a former getawy driver for a gang of bank robbers -- breaks his cover to drive his girlfriend back to his old stomping grounds, Los Angeles, where she has an interview for the job of her dreams and it's not long before his old cronies are hot on his trail.
 A fun little car-chase move that's quite infectious.
 With Dax Shepard, Kristen Bell, Bradley Cooper.
 Kristin Chenoweth, Tom Arnold.
 HH1/2 (Germain, Associated Press -- 8/22).
 1:39.

 HOPE SPRINGS (PG-13).
 Meryl Streep and Tommy Lee Jones are a long-married couple trying to renew the spark with a counselor (Steve Carell).
-You've never seen Streep and Jones like this -- by turns silly, befuddled, awkward and confused -- and this comedy is all the
+You've never seen Streep and Jones like this -- by turns silly, befuddled, awkward and confused -- and this comedy is all the richer for it.

 ICE AGE: CONTINENTAL DRIFT (PG).
 When the Earth's tectonic plates start shifting, the breaking land separates Manny, Diego and Sid from the rest of the clan, sending them out to sea on an iceberg.
 There, they encounter -- what else? -- a villainous pirate orangutan.
 The dialogueless peanuts-and-pratfall antics of the squirrel-rat Scat prove the charm in a film that is otherwise overstuffed with loud action scenes and the yammer of celebrity voices.
 HH (Coyle, Associated Press -- 7/14).
 1:27.